2025 Music Reviews

 Destroyer, Dan's Boogie (2025) B-

-Perhaps he caught me in a strange mood, because this latest record from Canada's Mr. Bejar really won me over with his grin-inducing sarcasm - it does wear out its welcome after a while (playing smarmy is tricky) and certainly isn't for every listener, but I think it's one of his more enchanting (and clever) releases ("Your Blues" is a high bar).
+Perhaps he caught me in a strange mood, because this latest record from Canada's Mr. Bejar really won me over with his grin-inducing sarcasm - it does wear out its welcome after a while (playing smarmy is tricky) and certainly isn't for every listener, but I think it's one of his better releases ("Your Blues" is a high bar).

 Franz Ferdinand, The Human Fear (2025) D+